NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

   select(habitat_binary, strategy_binary)

-# check if merging has happenend properly.
+# check if merging has happened properly.
 There should now be two states for each variable
 unique(butterfly_data_binary$habitat_binary)
 ```